 Training in Family Therapy

 This course is designed for human service professionals who are interested in the application of family therapy to enhance their current profession.
 The training format emphasizes a hands-on approach and includes didactic lectures, exercises for skill training, group discussions, and role play.
-The course involves participation in 3 live case demonstrations led by Wai Yung Lee, Ph.D., Clinical Director of The Asian Academy of Family Therapy, and 2 follow-up sessions each.
+The course involves participation in 3 live case demonstrations led by Wai Yung Lee, Ph.D., Clinical Director, and 2 follow-up sessions each.

 The One-Year Advanced Certificate Course in Family Therapy is designed for human service professionals who are interested in acquiring hands-on clinical practice in family therapy.
 Live family cases will be used extensively as a platform for participants to acquire the relevant concepts and theories, to walk through the therapeutic process, to identify the movements necessary to produce change in family, and to organize the multitude of ways to conceptualize and intervene in family relational problems.